wridgeu/UI5-control-example/README.md

 ## Credits

-You can find credits to code or information within the [Wiki](https://github.com/SAPMarco/SAPMarco.github.io/wiki).
+You can find credits to code or documentation within the [Wiki](https://github.com/SAPMarco/SAPMarco.github.io/wiki).